The road from Marrakesh to Essaouira with stops at Argan oil cooperatives – Morocco

 Short Description.
-I left Marrakesh and on my way to Essaouira, I stopped at several argan oil cooperatives.
-In Essaouira, I stayed like a princess in an authentic and luxurious riad.
+I left Marrakesh and, on my way to Essaouira, I stopped at several argan oil cooperatives.
+In Essaouira, I stayed like a princess in an authentic and luxurious riad outside the medina.

-In the morning, I left Marrakesh after the traffic calmed down and headed to Essaouira, the historic port at the Atlantic.
+In the morning, I left Marrakesh after the traffic calmed down and headed to Essaouira – the historic port at the Atlantic.
 Gentle brownish hills, quite arid but sprinkled with scattered argan forests, dominated the region.
-The argan forests of southwestern Morocco (declared a nature reserve – arganeraie) grew at the border with the Sahara and constituted a natural barrier against the desert’s extension.
-Although not tall at all, the argan trees had rich crowns.
+The argan forests of southwestern Morocco (declared a nature reserve – arganeraie) grew at the border with the Sahara and constituted a natural barrier against the extension of the desert.
+Even though they were not tall at all, the argan trees had rich crowns with many branches and leaves.
 Goats liked the argan fruits and climbed on the trees to eat them.
 On the side of the road, an argan tree was full of goats that looked at me with astonishment.
-The truth was that Berbers climbed the goats in the tree to attract tourists.
-Then they charged tourists for taking pictures of the goats or tried to sell them argan products.
+Berbers climbed the goats in the tree to attract tourists.
+After that, they charged tourists for taking pictures of the goats or tried to sell them argan products.

 At the Argane Beladi cooperative, I saw a wide range of argan-based products – from cosmetics and medicines to food.
 A little further, at Assous Argane, I witnessed the manual process of extracting argan oil from argan fruits.
 The process was included on the UNESCO intangible heritage list for the way these ancestral practices had been preserved.

-Several women sat on the floor and exemplified the main stages of the traditional argan oil extraction process.
-The first one cracked each argan fruit shell with a sharp stone.
-The second one used a manual rock grinder and thus grounded the lightly-roasted kernels into a thick brown oily liquid.
-The third woman mixed the argan paste with warm water.
+Meanwhile, several women sat on the floor and exemplified the main stages of the traditional argan oil extraction process.
+A woman cracked each argan fruit shell with a sharp stone.
+Another woman used a manual rock grinder and thus grounded the lightly-roasted kernels into a thick brown oily liquid.
+Finally, and most importantly, another woman mixed the argan paste with warm water.
 Then she hand-kneaded it to bring pure, unfiltered oil up to the surface and filter it.
-For cosmetics, the women peeled off the argan fruits only once and then roasted them.
-For food products, they peeled off and roasted the argan fruits twice.
-Argan oil is the most expensive edible oil in the world ($300 per liter) and a liter of oil requires 20 hours of manual labor.
+Women peeled off the argan fruits only once and then roasted them to produce cosmetics.
+Whereas they peeled off and roasted the argan fruits twice to make food products.
+As a result, argan oil is the most expensive edible oil in the world ($300 per liter), and a liter of oil requires 20 hours of manual labor.

 At Afous Argan cooperative, I tasted bread with argan honey, almond butter, and spreadable amlou paste (a mix of argan oil, honey, and almonds).
-A nice Moroccan women who worked at the cooperative insistently smiled at me.
-Eventually, she convinced me to buy an eye-contour cream with organic argan oil and a small jar of amlou almond paste.
+A nice Moroccan woman who worked at the cooperative insistently smiled at me.
+Ultimately, she convinced me to buy an eye-contour cream with organic argan oil and a small jar of amlou almond paste.

-In Essaouira, I had booked a room at Riad Salmiya Dune, an authentic riad located outside of the medina.
-On the ground floor, the riad had an inner courtyard surrounded by arches, with a rippling fountain and a decorative exotic tree in the middle.
-At the top, a glass skylight covered the courtyard.
-At the upper floor, my room had a light-beige tadelakt finishing, a huge wrought-iron double bed, antique furniture, and modern paintings with Berbers wearing turbans.
-The shared bathroom had a brown, slightly-iridescent tadelakt finishing on walls, sink, and bathtub.
+In Essaouira, I had booked a room at Riad Salmiya Dune, an authentic riad located outside the medina.
+On the ground floor, the riad had an inner courtyard surrounded by arches, with a rippling fountain and a decorative, exotic tree in the middle.
+At the top, a glass skylight covered the courtyard, so that it couldn’t rain inside the patio.
+On the upper floor, my room had a light-beige tadelakt finishing, a big wrought-iron double bed, antique furniture, and modern paintings with Berbers wearing turbans.
+The room had a shared bathroom with brown, slightly-iridescent tadelakt finishing on walls, sink, and bathtub.

-In the afternoon, I had pastillas with fish and avocado-orange juice at Café Nadawi’s in the corner of my riad’s street.
-As soon as I reached the ocean, the fish abundantly appeared in the local menus.
+In the afternoon, I had pastillas with fish and avocado-orange juice at Café Nadawi’s on the corner of the street where my riad stood.
+As soon as I reached the ocean, the fish abundantly appeared on the local menus.

 Essaouira, the second day – totally unexpected weather